phcerdan/eigen/README.kitware.md

   * Add `.gitattributes` to avoid failures in VTK's content checks.
   * Remove executable permissions from include files.
   * Integrate the CMake build with VTK's module system.
+  * Mangle all exported symbols to live in a `vtkeigen` namespace.